 Choose secondhand: You’ll save money and the Earth’s resources.
 Besides your go-to neighborhood secondhand shops and sites like eBay and Craigslist, Kidizen is a new app that’s basically eBay for all baby and kid stuff—clothes, toys, bedding, etc. (Free for iOS and Android.
 Kidizen.com.)

 Avoid big-box retailers: If you get the children’s products you need from box stores, you may not like the results.
 Your kids might be exposed to toxic chemicals.
 And the workers who made the product may have been exploited—or might be children themselves.

 Use caution with conventional painted toys: Avoid imported toys with flaking paint.
 Toys made in China have been the subject of numerous recalls for containing lead paint, since lead is less well-regulated in Asia than it is in North America and the EU.
 Avoid painted toys made before 1978, as they’re more likely to have lead paint.

 Steer clear of plastics: Plastic toys and other items can contain toxins like the endocrine disruptor bisphenol-A (BPA, common in #7 plastic) and carcinogenic dioxin in vinyl.
 Be especially cautious with plastic items that children may put into their mouths.
 And don’t put too much trust in BPA-free plastics—BPA substitutes can be just as toxic.
 To be safe, choose toys made of natural materials, including wood and organic cloth.

 Watch for recalled items: It’s up to parents to scan toy and product recall lists to find out if a recall applies to something you own.
 To review recalls or sign up for e-mail notifications of recalls, visit recalls.gov.

-Looking for green products for the little ones in your life?
+Looking for organic baby products for the little ones in your life?